evertheylen/cloud-api-doc/endpoints/albums.md

 ## DELETE /albums/{albumId}/files/{fileId}

-Removes a file from an album
+Removes a file from an album.

 ### Authorization